-By Jack Barnett and Jim Sanders, Sustainable Energy Education and Development Support (SEEDS) Copyright 2014 by SEEDS of Northeast Pennsylvania
+By Jack Barnett and Jim Sanders, Sustainable Energy Education and Development Support (SEEDS) Copyright 2014 by SEEDS of Northeast Pennsylvania - Updated June 2016

-You're heard it somewhere, if not from SEEDS: the prices for solar panels have fallen 80% since 2008.
+The cost of solar panels continue to fall, more than 80% since 20081.
 So is investing in a solar electric system for your home the right thing to do?
 There are lots of reasons to want your own solar system (e.g. energy independence, reduced pollution, reducing your home's carbon footprint, etc.), but let's focus simply on the financials and explore the details of how to answer this question for yourself.
 There are five key parts to the question: